Black Friday offer Terms and Conditions:

 Can I come and pick up my package?

 Unfortunately, the answer is no to this request.
 We run Ahimsa from our home at present and to ensure our families privacy we don’t allow for pick-ups.
-In the future we are looking at moving Ahimsa to a larger space and then will have a coded pick up box where you can come and get your orders if you prefer.

 What is the difference between your Pure & Natural essential oils and Genuine essential oils range?